 The default value for the field on which the aggregation operation is performed, which is applied to rows in which the field value is empty.

-If you do not specify a value for missing, the row is ignored.
+If you do not specify a value for the missing parameter, the row is ignored.

-If you specify a value for missing, the value of this parameter is used as the field value of the row.
+If you specify a value for the missing parameter, the value of this parameter is used as the field value of the row.

 Sum

 The aggregation method that can be used to return the sum of all values for a numeric field.
-This method can be used in a similar manner as the SQL SUM function.
+This method can be used in a similar manner as the SUM operator in SQL.

 Parameters